 7. Three-Point Lighting

 8. Putting It All Together

-Experience through hands-on practice how a very commonly done video with an interview and b-roll, combined with motion, sound, and lighting come together to create a unique experience for a viewer.
+In this session, we'll gain experience in hands-on practice with filming interview and b-roll shots, combined with seeing how motion, sound, and lighting come together to create a unique experience for a viewer.

 Below you will find an overview of the Learning Outcomes you will achieve as you complete this course.

 - Understanding of the importance for photographers to incorporate motion into their skillset.